UNIVERSE-HPC/UNIVERSE-HPC.github.io/collections/_bytesized_rse/20240419-property-based-testing.md

 The session will provide a general introduction to the topic followed by an interactive tutorial where you'll have a chance to try out writing your own tests.
-Please note that to participate in the interactive part of the session, you'll need Python installed on your computer and be able to add new Python libraries with the `pip` package management tool.
+Please note that to participate in the interactive part of the session, you'll need Python installed on your computer and be able to install new Python libraries with the `pip` package management tool.
 We'll do this via a virtual environment so you won't require admin access if you have Python, `pip` and `venv` available.
 We also recommend that you some basic familiarity with writing tests in Python via Python's `unittest` framework, `pytest` or a similar testing library.
+You'll also need to have Git installed since we'll be cloning an example repository from GitHub which will contain some initial content for the interactive exercises.